 We had no idea she wanted ‘wasn’t expecting that‘ by Jamie Lawson played.
 It went on to become a song that would play randomly on radio or the music channels when I was thinking about her – her little way of communicating with me from beyond!

 She had also picked the song ‘never can say goodbye‘ by Gloria Gayner, the words I would eventually get tattooed on me in her writing, in memory of her.
 I took the book to my appointment and the tattoo artist was stoked that we had it for him to trace!

 The idea of her social media never crossed my mind until it was in the book, or the fact that she wanted her ashes to be put somewhere where her family could visit.
 You have really thought of everything in this book and it was truly a blessing to our family, at what was one of the crappiest times of our life.
 I can’t thank you enough for creating this book, I’m a big fan and tell everyone about it.

 ED NOTE.
 I’m so grateful to Kelly for sharing her story.
 It’s so wonderful to know that my little passion for getting people talking about, and preparing for, the inevitable has helped grieving families at a really difficult time.
 Kelly’s experience is exactly why I wrote the book.
 It’s the outcome that I had hoped for. xLisa

 ABOUT THE BLOGGER: Lisa Herbert is a death literacy advocate, a cemetery wanderer, journalist and author of The Bottom Drawer Book: an after death action plan, an informative and amusing workbook and funeral planning guide for those who want to prepare for the inevitable.
-It is available in Australia for $24.95, including postage (Additional postage of AU$9 is payable for overseas orders).
+It is available in Australia for $29.95 and as an eBook for $15.99 (Apple Books, Google Books, Booktopia and Kobo).
 She enjoys telling the stories of the dead because they reveal so much of our history and way of life.